 Currently he is a Business Law professor at the Pontificia Universidad Católica de Chile for both undergraduate and graduate level courses.

 Mr. Arab served as Labor Undersecretary during the administration of Sebastián Piñera from 2013 to 2014.

 He has presented at several labor-related conferences both in Chile and abroad and he has also written various publications on this topic.

-Mr. Arab is married and is the father of two children, with a third on the way.
+Mr. Arab is married and is the father of three children.

 Mr. Pizarro holds a law degree from Pontificia Universidad Católica de Chile, and a master’s in Tax Management from Universidad Adolfo Ibáñez (2008).

 He has specialized in corporate counseling on tax matters and as a trial attorney in commercial, civil and tax matters.

 Prior to his appointment, he worked as an attorney with law firm Guerrero y Cía, and was part of the technical roundtable that counseled the government on labor legislation and quality of life.